ashumeow/Introduction-To-Forensic-Science/Week-2/README.md

 ```
 ```
 Synopsis
 An introduction to spectroscopy and the structure of atoms.
 The comparisons between elemental analysis and the analysis of compounds will be discussed.
-Several case studies will be reviewed to enhance learners' understanding of the application of chemical analysis in the area of Forensic Science.
+Several case studies will be reviewed to enhance learners understanding of the application of chemical analysis in the area of Forensic Science.
 ```
 ```
 Case Studies